Please see a list below of policies in response to Covid-19.

 - Active Day Camps will keep a reserve work force available for each week if members of staff need to self-isolate.

-The list above is not exhaustive and the aim for Active Day Camps is to be proactive and pragmatic this summer.
-We take the implementation of the above policies very seriously and will work throughout the summer to improve them and adapt them if necessary.
+The list above is not exhaustive and the aim for Active Day Camps is to be proactive and pragmatic throughout this pandemic.
+We take the implementation of the above policies very seriously and will work to improve them and adapt them if necessary.
 We believe the policies will mitigate the risk for children and staff dramatically however we cannot guarantee the risk has been eliminated.